ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 RO-Crate is simply a way to make metadata assertions about a set of files and folders that make up a _Dataset_.
 These assertions can be made at three levels:

 *   Assertions at the RO-Crate/_Dataset _level: for an RO-Crate to be useful, some metadata should be provided about the dataset as a whole (see minimum requirements for different use-cases below).
-In the _RO-Crate Metadata file_, we distinguish the _Root Data Entity_ which represents the RO-Crate as a whole, from other _Data Entities_ (files and folders contained in the RO-Crate) and _Context Entities_, e.g. a person, organisation, place related to an RO-Crate _Data Entity_
+In the _RO-Crate Metadata File_, we distinguish the _Root Data Entity_ which represents the RO-Crate as a whole, from other _Data Entities_ (files and folders contained in the RO-Crate) and _Context Entities_, e.g. a person, organisation, place related to an RO-Crate _Data Entity_
 *   Assertions about files and folders contained in the RO-Crate: in addition to providing metadata about the RO-Crate as a whole, RO-Crate allows metadata assertions to be made about any other _Data Entity_
 *   Variable-level assertions: In some cases, e.g. for tabular data, additional metadata may be provided about the structure and variables within a given file.